abatreya/abatreya.github.io/docs/blog/posts/starclassification.md

 ---

 ## Why is classification needed?
-People classify stars in order to make it easier to find a specific star amongst millions.
+Astronomers classify stars in order to make it easier to find a specific star amongst millions and to better understand different stars within the universe.

 ## Classification